Key takeaways about spousal debt

 You may also choose to refinance the loan rather than take it over directly, which will depend on your own credit and will create brand new loan terms.

 Medical debt is a particularly complex area that differs from state to state.
-As costs of health care continue to rise, it can frequently become the largest single source of debt—and depending on your state and your situation, the law may require you to pay some of your spouse’s unpaid medical debts.
+As costs of health care continue to rise, it can frequently be the largest single source of debt—and depending on your state and your situation, the law may require you to pay some of your spouse’s unpaid medical debts.

 In a community property state, a spouse is liable for medical expenses; in other states, medical debt may be given priority for claims against jointly owned property.